aiamlucas/c-the-universe-and-everything/c/libft/libft-exploration.md

 src:   [A] [B] [C] [D] [E]
 dest:  [A] [B] [C] [x] [x]

 Only the first 3 bytes were copied.
-No interpretation — just raw byte movement.
+No interpretation, just raw byte movement.

 ---